 In line with this commitment, SHFPACT provides information for various segments of the community, including young people.

-Research shows that young people increasingly are turning to the internet for information on issues of health, relationships, and sexuality.
+All people in our community, including young people, are increasingly using the ready access of the internet to find information on issues of health, relationships, and sexuality.
 It is therefore all the more important that they have access to information which is reliable, responsible and professional.
 SHFPACT has provided the information on these pages to meet this goal.
-The topics covered on these pages are ones about which young people routinely seek information.
+The topics covered on these pages are ones about which a wide range of people routinely seek information.

 SHFPACT takes the approach of harm minimisation, where one of our key goals is to minimise the risks and harms faced by young people.
 These include the risks involved in sexual activity which is premature, unsafe or unwanted, and the harms of unwanted pregnancy, disease transmission and violence.
 Some parents and teachers are concerned about sexuality education leading to earlier or increased sexual activity.
-However according to research there is no evidence to suggest this.
+However, research demonstrates there is no evidence to suggest this.

 We hope that you will support this website.
 Please feel most welcome to link to this website and to bring its existence to the attention of the young people with whom you work or live.